Bounded Palais-Smale sequences with Morse type information for some constrained functionals: Introduction and main results

 for some $\mu>0$ is a solution to Equation \eqref{eq:model} with norm $\sqrt{\mu}$ ; the $\lambda \in \R$ arising then as a Lagrange parameter.
 Assuming, for simplicity, that $f(u) = |u|^{p-2}u$ and since $p > 2 + \frac{4}{N}$, the functional $E$ is unbounded from below on $\M$, for any $\mu>0$ but it enjoys a mountain-pass geometry.
 Namely, there exist $w_1, w_2 \in \M$ such that, setting

 we have

 It is a direct consequence of Ekeland's variational principle that a functional with a mountain pass geometry admits Palais-Smale sequences at the mountain pass level $c$.
 If one can prove that one of these sequences converges then one obtains a critical point at the mountain pass level.
 However, for constrained functionals, proving the boundedness of such sequences is already a major difficulty.
-Furthermore, boundedness is of course not sufficient to obtain convergence, and one must also overcome another delicate step consisting of, using the terminology introduced by P.L.
-Lions~\cite{Lions84-1,Lions84-2}, showing that the sequence is not vanishing.
+Furthermore, boundedness is of course not sufficient to obtain convergence, and one must also overcome other delicate steps.
+In particular, using the terminology introduced by P.L.
+Lions~\cite{Lions84-1,Lions84-2}, one must show that such sequences are not vanishing.

 Starting with \cite{Je97}, several approaches have been developed to overcome these issues but ultimately they all seem to rely on the fact that critical points satisfy a {\it natural} constraint on which the functional can be shown to be coercive and for which, additionally, sequences {\it close} to the constraint do not vanish, see for example \cite{BaSo17,BeJeLu13}.
 In practice, this constraint is often provided by a Pohozaev type identity, or some connected identity, see for example \cite{BaSo17,BeJeLu13, BiMe21, MeSc22, So1} in that direction.
 Nevertheless, to prove useful, this Pohozaev type constraint must have a simple expression which, in most cases, requires that the underlying functional enjoys some scaling properties.
-Typically when dealing with problems of the type given by Equation \eqref{eq:model}, these equations must be autonomous or some smallness assumptions on the potential $V(x)$ or its derivatives, which somehow guarantee that the problem keeps some key features of the autonomous case must be assumed.
+Typically when dealing with problems of the type given by Equation \eqref{eq:model}, these equations must be autonomous or some smallness assumptions on the potential $V(x)$ or its derivatives, which somehow guarantee that the problem keeps some key features of the autonomous case, must be assumed.
 As a consequence, general non-autonomous equations and, more generally, problems where scaling is not possible -- such as $L^2$-prescribed solutions for mass supercritical equations of type \eqref{eq:model} set on bounded domains or on graphs -- remain essentially unexplored.
 See nevertheless \cite{AlSh22, BaMoRiVe21, MoRiVe, NoTaVe14} for interesting contributions in that direction.